tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/03_conda.md

 !!! note "Anaconda updated its terms of service([TOS](https://www.anaconda.com/blog/anaconda-commercial-edition-faq))"

       We clarified our definition of commercial usage in our Terms of Service in an update on Sept.
 30, 2020.
-The new       language states that use by individual hobbyists, students, universities, non-profit organizations, or businesses with less than 200 employees is allowed, and all other usage is considered commercial and thus requires a business relationship with Anaconda.
+The new language states that use by individual hobbyists, students, universities, non-profit organizations, or businesses with **less than 200 employees** is allowed, and all other usage is considered commercial and thus requires a business relationship with Anaconda.

-Due to this updated TOS, it's likely we will have to uninstall anaconda from Tufts HPC and other Tufts-owned computers, and migrate to miniforge.
-Right now, we are sitting tight to see whether Anaconda Inc. will make some updates.
-In the meantime, I do recommend users to use miniforge instead of anaconda.
+Due to the updated Terms of Service, it is likely that we will need to uninstall Anaconda from Tufts HPC and other Tufts-owned computers and migrate to Miniforge in the future.
+For now, we are waiting to see if Anaconda Inc. will introduce any further changes.
+While anaconda is still available for use, I recommend that users begin transitioning to Miniforge.

 ![conda-env-mod-workflow](images/conda_vs_anaconda.png)